The Ugly Duckling (1959 film): Plot

 Joe Loss and his Orchestra are playing at a dance.
 Joe Loss then introduces the Henrietta Jekyll Old Time Dance Team and her brother Henry Jekyll, who is a rather incompetent last-minute stand-in.
-They give a display of formation ballroom dancing with their brother Victor Jekyll (Jon Pertwee) taking over the conducting, but Henry turns it into a disaster, much to his sister's dismay.
+They give a display of formation ballroom dancing with their brother Victor Jekyll taking over the conducting, but Henry turns it into a disaster, much to his sister's dismay.

-Henry (Bernard Bresslaw) is a bungling, awkward and socially inept man.
-He is working in his brother’s pharmacy, which is still named after their great-great-grandfather: "Dr Henry Jekyll M.D. - Pharmacy, Estabd.
+Henry is a bungling, awkward and socially inept man.
+He is working in his brother's pharmacy, which is still named after their great-great-grandfather: "Dr Henry Jekyll M.D. – Pharmacy, Estabd.
 1812".
 Victor and Henrietta discuss their worries about Henry as he goes to bed with his golliwog.

 Reginald Bannister comes to woo Henrietta but suggests that Henry should be kept out of the way if they marry.
 Henry is in the pharmacy lab when his elfin young female friend Snouty appears and accuses him of being a square.
 Luckily they are both in the rear yard when the lab explodes.
 The explosion reveals a small metal box containing a scroll.
 The scroll contains an old formula created by Dr Jekyll in the 19th century which claims to turn "a man of timid disposition into a bold, fearless dragon".
 He eagerly mixes the formula, takes one drink, and is transformed into the suave, dashing and self-confident Teddy Hyde, who makes a big impression at the local dance hall and with the ladies.
 He encounters Victor at the bar but is unrecognised, and belittles Victor by pouring a drink down the front of his trousers.
 This draws attention to the crooks who own the dance hall.
 They are initially going to throw him out but he impresses the boss, Dandy, with his bravado and he recruits him for a robbery he has planned.
 Teddy leaves just as the potion wears off and Henry wakes in his bed with a bad headache, and his only memory of the events of the previous night is that he thinks it was a dream.

 Later, Henry accidentally drinks the formula again, and Teddy leaves to join up with Dandy for the robbery.